AlibabaCloudDocs/vod/intl.en-US/API Reference/Media upload/UploadMediaByURL.md

 **Note:**

--   This operation is used to upload videos asynchronously.
+-   This operation is used to asynchronously upload videos.
 Upload jobs are queued for execution after they are submitted.
-The completion time of each upload job varies based on the number of jobs in the queue.
+The completion time of an upload job varies based on the number of jobs in the queue.

 ## Examples